nerdpudding/pptx_poc/Sprint1/DAILY_LOG.md

 **Today:**
 - Working on X
-- Will test with `docker-compose up`
+- Will test with `docker compose up`

 **Blockers:**
 - None / [Description]